MatthewMiley/IMDb-Film-Industry-Analytics-Database/README.md

     The Data Plan:
         I have two kaggle datasets, but the "IMDb extensive dataset" one has over 82000 movies which means it'll likely be the data source I will draw heavily from.
+        The extensive dataset has two tables linked by the imdb_title_id value one which has data on the ratings and one which details the movies.

+    Difficulties:
+        The database I'm using is very large and will require filtering out data, which I'm not sure how to do yet.
+        I also need to decide a database application, I'm guessing Ill use somthing like datagrip, but am unsure as of now and need to ask what a database         application is.

 Users:
 Film analysts
+Film Producers